adityaK87/My-Portfolio/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A  Multi Page fully responsive website that shows My MySkills , MyProjects etc.
+This  responsive website shows My MySkills , MyProjects etc.

 As a developer/designer, We should definitely have our own portfolio website.
 So this is My Portfolio Website.